 The table below compares what the climate data factory provides compared with ESGF.

 ESGF official site https://esgf.llnl.gov/

-Read more in our technical report "Bias adjusting climate model projections" (2018) available on ResearchGate.
+Read more on our data processing in our technical report "Bias adjusting climate model projections" (2018) available on ResearchGate.